Freely-Given-org/Biblelator/Documentation/Installation.md

 5. Install the Biblelator program inside the BiblelatorFiles folder.
     Open https://github.com/openscriptures/Biblelator in a browser window.
     On the right-hand side of the page are links to either:
         a.
-Download Biblelator with Git (using either HTTPS or SSH (if you have a GitHub account).
+Download (clone) Biblelator with Git (using either HTTPS or SSH (if you have a GitHub account).
             This method allows easier updating to future development versions.
         b.
 Without Git, download the current version Biblelator as a ZIP file and unzip the file in the BiblelatorFiles folder (then remove -master from the folder name).